Thermalization Dynamics in Closed Quantum Many Body Systems: a Precision Large Scale Exact Diagonalization Study: Conclusions

 Simulating sufficiently large system sizes proved to be critical to both access the regime where the ETH scaling~(\ref{eq:ETH_scaling}) becomes sufficiently accurate, and to properly study the dynamics: the exponential decay of the fluctuations as system size is increased causes a sharp transition between noisy dynamics and a clear exponential relaxation towards the diagonal ensemble (Figs.~\ref{fig:logO_t} and~\ref{fig:logO_t_scaled}).

 The observed scaling of the finite-size deviations of local operators agrees perfectly with the ETH prediction~(\ref{eq:ETH_scaling}).
-In contrast (and as far as we know), the observed quadratic scaling of the entropy deviations is a novel result and it remains to be seen how it can be integrated in the ETH framework.
+The observed quadratic scaling of the entropy deviations is a novel result, but which has in the meantime been explained analytically within the ETH framework~\cite{Huang:2025}.

 The growth of an area-law term at finite temperature in the entanglement entropy is consistent with a non-zero mutual information from the presence of correlations between spin clusters, and we observed a clear agreement between the quantum and thermal counterparts of the mutual information for small clusters.
 The mutual information of finite temperature states is dominated by the area-law term for small cluster sizes but is supplanted by the Page mutual information at larger cluster sizes.